 Central is transforming the way people experience Jewish life, cultivating that ongoing exploration, and pursuing a powerful vision for the role of Judaism in the world.

-Central Synagogue works tirelessly toward a world in which Judaism is central to the lives of Jews everywhere and is a profound and positive force for humanity.
-We are relentless in our pursuit of that goal — constantly evolving and always seeking new ways to be “more excellent.”
-We reach far beyond the walls of our synagogue to learn, worship, serve, and continually redefine what it means to be Jewish today.
+Central Synagogue works toward a world in which Judaism is central to our lives and is a profound and positive force for humanity.
+We are constantly evolving as we pursue that goal.
+Together, we learn, worship, serve, and continually redefine what it means to be Jewish today, both within our community and far beyond our walls

 We believe that Judaism can and does change the world, and we are committed to ensuring it continues through the eternal miracle of the Jewish people.